kxxt/slidev-template-repo/README.md

 2. Clone the new repo
 3. Change "workflow permissions" to "Read and write permission" in `Repo Settings` > `Actions` > `General`.
 4. Enable the `deploy` workflow in GitHub Actions
 5. Duplicate the `template` folder in the `slides` folder and rename it to your presentation name.
+(Don't forget to update the id in `package.json`)
 6. Edit the slides and optionally preview them locally with `pnpm -F <slide-subfolder-name> run dev`
 7. Commit your changes and push to GitHub
 8. Wait for the `deploy` workflow to finish